 The provider is an incumbent local exchange carrier as defined in 47 U.S.C. §253(h);

-The provider offers basic local residential and business exchange telecommunications services as set forth in WAC 480-120-102;
+The provider offers basic residential and business exchange telecommunications services as set forth in WAC 480-120-021 and RCW 80.36.630 (Chapter 8, Laws of 2013, Section 202 (1)(a) and (b));

-The provider’s rates for residential local exchange service, plus mandatory exchange area service charges, are no lower than the local urban rate floor established by the commission based on the Federal Communications Commission’s most current calculation of a national local urban rate floor pursuant to 47 C.F.R. § 54.318 in the year in which the provider files a petition for support; PROVIDED that if the provider’s rates exceed the benchmark, the provider may not seek support from the program for the purpose of reducing those rates to the benchmark; and
+If the provider’s rates for basic residential telecommunications service, plus mandatory extended area service rates, are lower than the local urban rate floor established by the commission as the benchmark based on the Federal Communications Commission’s most current calculation of a national local urban rate floor pursuant to 47 CFR § 54.318 in the year in which the provider files a petition for support, the commission shall reduce the program support for which the provider is eligible by an amount that imputes revenues as if the provider's rates for residential local exchange service, plus mandatory extended area service, are at the benchmark; PROVIDED that if the provider’s rates exceed the benchmark, the provider may not seek support from the program for the purpose of reducing those rates towards or to the benchmark; and

-The provider has been designated by the commission as an eligible telecommunications carrier for purposes of receiving federal universal service support pursuant to 47 CFR § 54 Subpart D – Universal Service Support for High Cost Areas.
+The provider has been designated by the commission as an eligible telecommunications carrier for purposes of receiving federal universal service support pursuant to 47 CFR Part 54 Subpart D – Universal Service Support for High Cost Areas with respect to the service area for which the provider is seeking program support.

 Wireless communications providers.
 A wireless communications provider may seek support from the program if the provider satisfies all of the following requirements: